Long Island Premises Liability Attorney

 If you live on Long Island and you have been injured on someone else’s property, you may have a right to sue to recover compensation for your losses.
 Proving owner negligence is pivotal for winning a premises liability case.
-Your premises liability lawyer must be able to prove that:
+Your Long Island premises liability attorney must be able to prove that:

 - A dangerous property condition existed

-- The property owner knew about the dangerous condition
+- The property owner knew or should have known about the dangerous condition

 - The owner had time to warn, repair or eliminate the hazard

 Because owners frequently repair the dangerous condition after someone is injured, it is important to photograph the hazard as soon as possible after the accident occurs.
 Obtaining the contact information for any witnesses and getting their statements about what occurred is also helpful for your case.

 The sooner you retain a Long Island injury lawyer experienced in premises liability claims, the better your chances you have to preserve essential evidence, which vital for achieving a favorable outcome.